 Blushing causes the lining of your stomach to redden.
 As well as your cheeks.

 Similar to fingerprints, everybody has a unique tongue print.

 Your nose can remember 50,000 different scents.

-There are times my mind’s telling me no but body’s telling me yes.
+There are times my mind’s telling me, no but my body’s telling me yes.

-The human brain is actually a very soft substance described as like butter.
+The human brain is a very soft substance described as like butter.